 Many couples report being surprised, hurt and stressed by the defiant and angry behaviors of the children.
 These parents often relate, "If I ever treated my parents as he/she treats us, I would have been severely disciplined.
 I would have never treated them as he/she treats us."
 Unfortunately, most parents in our experience have little understanding of the nature of anger, how they can protect their children from excessive anger and also how they can teach their to master this powerful and complex emotion.
 In this chapter the most common manifestation of childhood anger, Oppositional Defiant Disorder, will be examined in depth, as well as child disorders and methods for mastering the anger in anger associated with them.

 I was surprised in the early years of my practice that the history of these very angry children frequently did not reveal any serious emotional pain or hurts in their lives.
 Instead, these youngsters were overly indulged emotionally or materially by their parents who acted toward them in a permissive rather than in a responsible manner.
 The problem was that these children were not given appropriate correction and punishment for their hostile and disrespectful behaviors and were not taught virtues by their parents which can lead to the development of a healthy personality.
 In other children, however, angry and defiant behaviors are not the result of selfishness, but of serious emotional hurts from selfish, irresponsible or angry parents, siblings or peers or of modeling after angry parents, siblings or peers.

-This chapter will attempt to help parents determine the origin(s) of anger and will describe an empirically proven, effective approach, forgiveness therapy, Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope (American Psychological Association Books, 2014, in press), to diminish excessive anger in youth.
+This chapter will attempt to help parents determine the origin(s) of anger and will describe an empirically proven, effective approach, forgiveness therapy, Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope (American Psychological Association Books, 2015), to diminish excessive anger in youth.